grafana/grafana/docs/sources/panels-visualizations/query-transform-data/transform-data/index.md

 | 2022-10-20 12:00:00 | EU     | 2936  |
 | 2022-10-20 01:00:00 | EU     | 912   |

-This transformation simplifies the process and enhances the flexibility of visualizing multiple series within the same Time Series panel.
+This transformation simplifies the process and enhances the flexibility of visualizing multiple series within the same time series visualization.

 ### Prepare time series

-Use this transformation to address issues when a data source returns time series data in a format that isn't compatible with the desired panel.
+Use this transformation to address issues when a data source returns time series data in a format that isn't compatible with the desired visualization.
 This transformation allows you to convert time series data between wide and long formats, providing flexibility in data frame structures.

-#### Available Options
+#### Available options

-##### Multi-frame Time Series
+##### Multi-frame time series

 Use this option to transform the time series data frame from the wide format to the long format.
-This is particularly helpful when your data source delivers time series information in a format that needs to be reshaped for optimal compatibility with your visualization panel.
+This is particularly helpful when your data source delivers time series information in a format that needs to be reshaped for optimal compatibility with your visualization.

-**Example: Converting from Wide to Long Format**
+**Example: Converting from wide to long format**

 | Timestamp           | Value1 | Value2 |
 | ------------------- | ------ | ------ |